Pechorsky District: History

 On January 16, 1945, Kachanovsky District, with the administrative center in the selo of Kachanovo, was created on the territories transferred from the Latvian Soviet Socialist Republic to Pskov Oblast.
 On January 14, 1958, Kachanovsky District was abolished and split between Pechorsky and Palkinsky Districts.

 After Estonian independence was re-established in 1991, the district was claimed by Estonia because of the Treaty of Tartu, in which the Soviet Union had relinquished further claims to Estonian territory.
 In November 1995, Estonia reportedly dropped this claim.
 A newer Estonian-Russian Border Treaty was signed by Estonia on May 18, 2005, reflecting the later border changes, but was rejected and cancelled by Russia on June 27, 2005 because references to Soviet occupation were added.

 Demographics

-In 2010, 19,443 inhabitants of the district were ethnic Russians, 174 Estonians and 115 are Setos, a Finnic minority endemic to the region of Setomaa, of which Pechory is the cultural capital.
+In 2010, 19,443 inhabitants of the district were ethnic Russians, 174 Estonians and 115 Setos, a Finnic minority endemic to the region of Setomaa, of which Pechory is the cultural capital.

-In 2013, the district had a low unemployment rate of 2,54%.
+In 2013, the district had a low unemployment rate of 2.54%.